 If you notice the fatigue and anxiety taking over, it’s time to take a step back and listen to what your brain and body need.

 Practicing mindfulness as much as possible can help you with this by being more in tune with your body.
 Mindfulness can be done on the go, it can take practice, but being intentional, feeling your feelings, and noting your thoughts and emotions are the basis of this practice.

 It’s hard not to feel overwhelmed by the extravagance and magic of the season.
-Coping with this overwhelm and pressure starts with taking a second to recognize the larger than life expectations and paring down to what you can and want to do.
+Coping with this overwhelm and pressure starts with taking a second to recognize the larger-than-life expectations and paring them down to what you can and want to do.

 In the same vein, accepting there will be failure and imperfection is your planning and execution of the holiday season is another must.